nullsibnelf/my_milling_machine/parts/arduino_shield/readme.md

 - It is designed to fit on an Arduino Uno.
 - As stepper drivers I've chosen watterott's TMC2130 board.
 The board supports 3 Axis: X, Y and Z.
 - For better connectivity I added a HC-05 bluetooth-module.
 Baudrate stays at 115.200.
+- To avoid trouble while flashing (because of the HC-05 is parallel), the bluetooth module is powered by an Arduino-Port.
-- The shield hat 2 supply inputs: 5V for logic and the Arduino-board, and 12V for the steppers and the ESC/brushless motor.
+- The shield has 2 supply inputs: 5V for logic and the Arduino-board, and 12V for the steppers and the ESC/brushless motor.

 <p>&nbsp;</p>